Product Testing Information

 Snow Mold Fungicide Trials

 The major snow mold diseases targeted in these trials are gray snow mold, speckled snow mold, and Microdochium patch.
-Snow mold fungicide trials are conducted at 3 to 4 golf courses every winter throughout Wisconsin and the Upper Peninsula of Michigan.
+Snow mold fungicide trials are conducted at 3 or more golf courses every winter throughout Wisconsin, the Upper Peninsula of Michigan, and Minnesota.
 Testing at multiple locations allows for the evaluation of product efficacy at different disease pressures, and usually guarantees at least one site will have ample disease pressure.
 To see the host courses for this winter, click here.
-Protocols to be included in the snow mold fungicide trials will be accepted throughout the year, but to ensure inclusion in the upcoming winter both protocols and product must arrive at the OJ Noer Turfgrass Center by September 23rd.
+Protocols to be included in the snow mold fungicide trials will be accepted throughout the year, but to ensure inclusion in the upcoming winter both protocols and product must arrive at the OJ Noer Turfgrass Center by September 19th.
 Final reports with pictures are emailed to cooperators within 3 weeks following snowmelt, which usually occurs in late March or early April.
-A “Snow Mold Field Day” is often held at one or two sites in April following snowmelt.
+A “Snow Mold Field Day” is often held at one or more sites in April following snowmelt.
 For more information on how to submit a treatment for snow mold testing, please click here.

 Frequently Asked Questions